0x0630ff/catLaserEsp32_v2/README.md

     * any basic momentary push button switch.
     * (You can edit the code to work with an spst slide switch too...)
 - 1x Joystick - https://www.adafruit.com/product/512
+    * Any joy stick with a center button press
 - 1x Laser diode - https://www.adafruit.com/product/1054
-- 2x Servos and servo arm kit - https://www.adafruit.com/product/1967
+- 2x Servos and servo arm kit (Mini Pan-Tilt Kit) - https://www.adafruit.com/product/1967
+    * You could use your own 2 servo set up as well.

 #### Usage:
 - The push button will turn on the laser and start the auto run mode.